 Briefly explain the context and motivation for starting this IC activity, and the overall purpose or goal to be accomplished.

-The growing diversity of applications within enterprise, campus, and data center networks requires new Ethernet standards to be developed at a rapid pace.
+The growing diversity of applications for Ethernet requires new standards to be developed at a rapid pace.
 This is evident by recent standardization activities related to 2.5Gb/s, 5Gb/s and 25 Gb/s Ethernet, as well as subsequent conversations related on introducing new Ethernet solutions at these rates.
 Furthermore, with recent decisions in the IEEE P802.3bs 400GbE Task Force on 50Gb/s and 100Gb/s electrical and optical signaling, there is growing discussion of how to leverage these new signaling technologies for new Ethernet projects.
+Additional examples include new projects targeting automotive and industrial applications, which are indicators of the growing expansion of Ethernet.

-The goal of this activity is to assess emerging requirements for enterprise, campus, and data center networks, identify gaps not currently addressed by IEEE 802.3 standards, and facilitate building industry consensus towards proposals to initiate new standards development efforts.
+The goal of this activity is to assess requirements for new Ethernet-based applications, identify gaps not currently addressed by IEEE 802.3 standards, and facilitate building industry consensus towards proposals to initiate new standards development efforts.

 Related Work